(This article may or may not contain affiliate links. What does that mean?)

 These days, I make the trip with my own family in tow.
 While maybe not for everyone, the slower pace and relaxed, laid back atmosphere island life affords a nice break from the constant hustle and over-stimulation we’ve all become accustomed to in our daily lives.

-If you’re thinking of planning a family trip to Nantucket, we’ve got a list of the best family-friendly things to do that will keep everyone entertained and also allow you to simply relax and enjoy.
+If you’re thinking of planning a family trip to Nantucket, we’ve got a list of the best family-friendly things to do that will keep the entire family entertained and also allow you to simply relax and enjoy.

 As an island, the one thing Nantucket is lousy with (aside from rabbits, weather-worn cedar shingles, and vanity license plates) is beaches.
-They have a beach to suit just about every fancy you could possibly have.
-If you’re looking for big waves and big adventure, Surfside is the ticket.
-Looking for something a little more toddler-friendly?
+They have (beautiful beaches) to suit just about every fancy you could possibly have.
+If you’re looking for big waves and big adventure, a surfside beach is the ticket.
+Looking for a safe beach for young kids?
 Children’s Beach has got you covered.
-Beaches where you can drive your car out and tailgate, maybe do a bonfire and lobster boil?
+Want to drive your car out for a beach cookout, maybe do a bonfire and lobster boil?
 Got a couple of those too.
-Nobadeer, Monomoy, and 40th Pole are all great options — just make sure you’ve got your beach permit!
+Nobadeer, Monomoy, and 40th Pole are all great options (and lots of fun) – just make sure you’ve got your beach permit!

-And if you’re looking for great beaches with awesome snack shacks, head to Sandbar at Jetties for their popular buck-a-shuck or grilled cheese.
+And if you’re looking for great beaches with (an) awesome snack shack head to Sandbar at Jetties for their popular buck-a-shuck or grilled cheese.

 Visit the Whaling Museum

-Sometimes, island weather can be a little unpredictable and you’ll get the occasional rainstorm.
+Sometimes, island weather can be a little unpredictable and you’ll get occasional rainy days.
 On these days, there are really only two options – sit at home and listen to the kids argue over who gets to choose the show on Netflix or whose turn it is on Fortnite.
 Or, go to the Nantucket Whaling Museum.

 Before you skip ahead, I will readily admit that a museum about whales sounds about as exciting as watching a Ken Burns documentary.
-Especially if you don’t harbor any particular fascination for marine life.
+Especially if you don’t harbor any particular fascination for (sea creatures).
 But the museum is just as much about island history and its whaling roots as it is about whales.
-Renovated a couple of years back, the museum boasts artifacts from Nantucket’s days as one of the biggest whaling ports in the world, along with videos and interactive exhibits about the famed whaleship Essex that inspired Herman Melville’s masterpiece, Moby Dick.
-You also hear stories about the Island’s Quaker ancestry, it’s involvement in the abolitionist movement, and how the entire island was originally purchased by settlers for 30 pounds and two beaver hats.
+Renovated a couple of years back, the museum boasts artifacts from Nantucket’s days as one of the biggest whaling ports in the world, including a 46-foot sperm whale skeleton.
+The natural science museum also offers videos and interactive activities about the famed whaleship Essex that inspired Herman Melville’s masterpiece, Moby Dick.
+You also hear stories about the Island’s Quaker ancestry, it’s involvement in the abolitionist movement, and how settlers originally purchased the entire island for 30 pounds and two beaver hats.
 Either they got it for a steal, or those were some really nice beaver hats.

 As someone who doesn’t have much interest in the whaling industry, I still find the museum fascinating and very well put together.
-And the short films and sensory exhibits are super fun for kids.
+And the short films and sensory exhibits are super fun for (children of all ages).
 As an added bonus, the view from their observatory deck is one of the best on the island.

 Drive out to ‘Sconset